 top of page

-Building on States of Matter (2022), which examined the impacts of climate change on water cycles, Re-Move shifts focus to the human experience, inviting viewers to reflect on the social and personal cost of environmental devastation.
-This year’s work was created in collaboration with Dr. Tom Vickers, an Associate Professor of Sociology at Nottingham Trent University, whose research centres on borders, migration, and social justice.
-Dr. Vickers’s extensive work with refugees in the UK informed the installation’s narrative, with audio samples from his interviews contributing to the immersive soundscape.
+Building on themes explored in States of Matter (2022), which examined climate change through the lens of water cycles, Re-Move shifts the focus to people and lived experience.
+The work was developed in collaboration with Dr. Tom Vickers, Associate Professor of Sociology at Nottingham Trent University, whose research into migration, borders, and social justice informed the installation.
+Audio clips from Dr. Vickers’s interviews with UK-based climate refugees are woven into the soundscape, grounding the piece in real stories and lived truths.

 Re-Move